 The European Commission recently undertook a comprehensive review of existing EU air policy, building on the 2005 Thematic Strategy on Air Pollution.
 Following on from the review, in December 2013 the Commission has adopted a Clean Air Policy Package which includes a new Clean Air Programme for Europe with new air quality objectives for the period up to 2030.
 Further information on the review is available from http://ec.europa.eu/environment/air/review_air_policy.htm

 UK and Scottish Air Quality Legislation

 The UK Government leads on the UK’s input to International and European legislation relating to Air Quality, with input from the Scottish Government, and the other devolved administrations.
-Linking to the requirements of the EU Directives, the latest Air Quality Strategy published in July 2007 established the framework for air quality improvements across the UK.
+Linking to the requirements of the EU Directives, the UK Air Quality Strategy published in July 2007 established the framework for air quality improvements across the UK.
 Measures agreed at the national and international level are the foundations on which the strategy is based.
 The strategy sets out the Air Quality Standards and Objectives which have been set to benchmark air quality in terms of protecting human health and the environment.

 However, within the UK, air quality is a devolved matter, with the Scottish Government having responsibility for the development of air quality policy and legislation for Scotland.

 The Air Quality Strategy establishes a framework for the improvement of air quality and focusses on measures agreed at a UK and international level.
 However, it was recognised, that despite such strategic measures, areas of poor air quality would likely remain, and that these will best be dealt with using local measures implemented through the Local Air Quality Management (LAQM) regime.
 Part IV of The Environment Act 1995 sets provisions for protecting air quality in the UK and for local air quality management.